What is the Employment Rights Act?

-Employee's may have been given these rights previously contractually, either within business' employment policies or within employment contracts of service.
-The Act now enshrines those rights in statutory law.
+Employees may have been given these rights previously contractually, either within a business' employment policies or its employment contracts with employees.
+The Act now enshrines those rights in statutory law for all workers.

-Section 1 (2) of the ERA 1996 states that the main terms between the employee and employer must be recorded in writing and given to the employee within two months of starting employment.
+Section 1 (2) of the ERA 1996 as amended by the Employment Rights (Employment Particulars and Paid Annual Leave) (Amendment) Regulations 2018 states that the main terms between the employee and employer must be recorded in writing and given to the employee before the employment begins.

 Disclosures and detriment

-Under the ERA 1996, an employee may not disclose any company’s confidential or private information to a third party.
+Under the Employment Rights Act 1996, workers may not disclose any company’s confidential or private information to a third party.